NaveenKaliannan/guide-to-good-software/DevOps/AIRFLOW.md

 2. Operator - It helps to carry out tasks/execution.
 PythonOperator can employed to run python script.
 For each operation, one can employ respetive operators.
 ******************************

+### Architechture of AirFLow
+******************************
+1. [MetaData](https://selectfrom.dev/airflow-metadata-how-to-gather-key-runtime-statistics-in-real-time-5575d8740621) (is a relational database) -  contains the recods of dag runs, task status,schedule_interval, last_run, next_run,start and end time, duration, task state, historial runs of DAG runs.
+2. Scheduler - triggers the tasks at the right time and in the strucutred way.
+It decides which taskes needed to be executed and when they should run, and execution prority.
+Master node handles it.
+Scheduler always running and keeps checking any DAGS needs to be executed, and the starts the DAG run.
+3. Webserver/UI - monitor all the scheduled workflows.
+Can be viewed all the info.
+Webserver runs and communicates with the metadata.
+Master node handles it.
+4. Executor -  performs the task at the ground level.
+Executor recieves info from Scheduler when to trigger.
+Then once the task is failed/success, then sends info to MetaData.
+Different types of executor: sequential, Kubernetes, local, one single node, multile node executor.
+If you use single node, then master node handles it, otherwise multiple node handles it.
+Chose always single or multiple node depending on the size of the problem.
+5. Queuing system (only distributed system) - tasks from scheduler
+******************************

 ### Task/Operator